jensbrauer/wordpuzzle/README.md

 - No other bugs were found in testing.

 #### PEP8 Validation
-- [Code Institutes CI Python Linter, PEP8 heroku app](https://pep8ci.herokuapp.com/) returned 0 errors on the code.
+- [Code Institutes CI Python Linter, PEP8 heroku app](https://pep8ci.herokuapp.com/) returned 0 errors on the python code.

 ## Deployment

-### The finalized version of the website was deployed on GitHub pages.
+### The finalized version of the app was deployed on Heroku.
 #### Process step by step:
 - Clone this repository
 - Create a new app on heroku